CodeFromAnywhere/next-openapi-demo/README.md

 - `openapi.json` is your SSOT for your input/output
 - `npm run dev` watches `openapi.json`
-- Auto-generates types for your openapi.
+- Auto-generates types for your OpenAPI.
 - Builds SDK Client for your OpenAPI.
+- Makes it very easy to reuse your endpoints as regular functions or cli's as well.

 # How to use